Skip to content

 • Use a bill pay feature synced with QuickBooks to pay bills.

-Pro Tip: As a precaution, you should never let a bookkeeper have the ability to sign checks and send a bill pay.
+Pro Tip: As a precaution, you should never let a bookkeeper have the ability to sign checks and send a bill payment.
 This offers too much of an opportunity for theft.
 Instead, allow them to create the checks and print them, then have the owner sign off.

 Create Multiple Bank Accounts

-After seeing several restaurant groups come up with different bank account solutions I have come up with a good recommendation.
+After seeing several restaurant groups come up with different bank account solutions, I have come up with a good recommendation.

-If you own a restaurant with several locations I would have the following bank accounts:
+If you own a restaurant with several locations, I would have the following bank accounts:

 1. operating checking